iotaledger/stronghold.rs/documentation/docs/retrospective/README.md

 - A DSL for allowing users to define their own procedures using a set of given cryptographic primitives.
 This would effectively allow outside users to define their own procedures without exposing the secrets to malicious actors.
 - A set of macros to easily allow devs to add new procedures to the system.
 The object of this system would be to make it easier for developers to plug in new procedures without having to create large sweeping changes.
 For example, a developer could simply annotate a function and on compilation, the system would generate the appropriate code and boilerplate.
 - Migration from Riker to Actix.
 Unfortunately, the Riker actor model library has been left stranded by its contributors.
 Rather than taking ownership of the library and working to maintain it in the IOTA foundation, a decision was made to move forward with using Actix inside of the stronghold client.
-- Continued development on the communication crate.
+- Continued development on the p2p crate.

 **Addendum Concluding Thoughts**